-The main problem with the shallow ice (MGSHXX) model of Vieli and Payne [2005] is that it is missing this additional boundary condition.
-The same is true of the marine ice sheet model of Hindmarsh [1996] amd Hindmarsh and LeMeur [2001].
+[103] The main problem with the shallow ice (MGSHXX) model of Vieli and Payne [2005] is that it is missing this additional boundary condition.
+The same is true of the marine ice sheet model of Hindmarsh [1996] and Hindmarsh and LeMeur [2001].
 Mathematically, their models are incomplete, and a rate of grounding line migration cannot be determined.
 In technical terms, the MGSHXX model is a parabolic free boundary problem in which only one independent boundary condition, namely on ice thickness, has been specified at the free boundary (i.e., at the grounding line).
 Generic parabolic free boundary problems, such as the Stefan problem, do however require two boundary conditions at the moving boundary.
 This additional boundary condition cannot be determined by rewriting the field equation along with the one given boundary condition.
-This re-writing is precisely what is done in equation (B3) of Vieli and Payne [2005] and in equation (4) of Hindmarsh [1996], but it does not introduce the additional information required of the second boundary condition into the problem.
-In that sense the MGSHXX models of Vieli and Payne [2005] and Hindmarsh [1996] are not well-posed.
-The additional boundary condition must be specified separately, and must be determined by the physics of the sheet-shelf transition zone as described in e.g. Chuqunov and Wilchinsky [1996] and Schoof [2007].
-The present paper has considered equations (14) and (16) as possible forms for this additional boundary condition, both of which give results in good agreement with the full, stressresolving model.
-A boundary condition similar to (16) is also included in the simplified ice sheet model due to Oerlemans [2002].
+This rewriting is precisely what is done in equation (B3) of Vieli and Payne [2005] and in equation (4) of Hindmarsh [1996], but it does not introduce the additional information required of the second boundary condition into the problem.
+In that sense the MGSHXX models of Vieli and Payne [2005] and Hindmarsh [1996] are not well posed.
+The additional boundary condition must be specified separately, and must be determined by the physics of the sheet-shelf transition zone as described by, e.g., Chugunov and Wilchinsky [1996] and Schoof [2007].
+The present paper has considered equations (14) and (16) as possible forms for this additional boundary condition, both of which give results in good agreement with the full, stress-resolving model.
+A boundary condition similar to (16) is also included in the simplified ice sheet model of Oerlemans [2002].

-By contrast, numerical issues encountered with the longitudinal stess-resolving MGSTSF model of Vieli and Payne [2005] are likely to arise when the transition zone is underresolved.
+[104] By contrast, numerical issues encountered with the longitudinal stress-resolving MGSTSF model of Vieli and Payne [2005] are likely to arise when the transition zone is underresolved.
 This was already identified as a potential source of numerical error by Vieli and Payne [2005] through grid size sensitivity experiments.
-To underline the point further, we have recalculated the results shown in panel f of figure 3, but with an equally spaced grid containing 100 grid points for ice thickness (figure 11, panel a).
+To underline the point further, we have recalculated the results shown in Figure 3f, but with an equally spaced grid containing 100 grid points for ice thickness (Figure 11a).
 It is evident that, while the more highly resolved model settles to a steady state on the sill side of the overdeepening in agreement with the boundary layer results, the more crudely resolved model does not and instead retreats across the overdeepening.
-Panel b of figure 11 indicates why this is the case: the sharp increase in ice velocity near the grounding line is not resolved spatially by the coarser grid, leading to significant model error.
-It is likely that similar errors occur in the model runs reported in Vieli and Payne [2005], which employ relatively coarse grids.
+Figure 11b indicates why this is the case: the sharp increase in ice velocity near the grounding line is not resolved spatially by the coarser grid, leading to significant model error.
+It is likely that similar errors occur in the model runs reported by Vieli and Payne [2005], which employ relatively coarse grids.